Generation time: Time for a population to grow by a factor of its net reproductive rate

-That is, $\textstyle T$ is such that $n(t+T)=R_0\, n(t)$, i.e. $e^{r T}=R_0$.
+Indeed, $\textstyle T$ is such that $n(t+T)=R_0\, n(t)$, i.e. $e^{r T}=R_0$.

 Average difference in age between parent and offspring

 This definition is a measure of the distance between generations rather than a renewal time of the population.
 Since many demographic models are female-based (that is, they only take females into account), this definition is often expressed as a mother-daughter distance (the "average age of mothers at birth of their daughters").
 However, it is also possible to define a father-son distance (average age of fathers at the birth of their sons) or not to take sex into account at all in the definition.
 In age-structured population models, an expression is given by: